JorensM/navkeys/README.md

 #### useClass Styling
 If you specified a string value to the `useClass` option, then you can create a CSS class that is the value of the `useClass` option, and styles from this class will apply to the focused elements.
-For example, if you set the `useClass` value to `focused-class`, then in your CSS you can add the following code:
+For example, if you set the `useClass` value to `"focused-class"`, then in your CSS you can add the following code:
 ```
 .focused-class{
   background-color: gray;